 At what moment did you appreciate the product the most?

-Definitely during the Corona pandemic and when many employees are missing.
+Definitely during the corona pandemic and when many employees are absent.
 But that shouldn't stop you from doing a good job in the kitchen.
-However, serving 120 lunches at the highest level - you can't do that just like that.
+However, serving 120 lunches at the highest level is not something you can do just like that.

 Thank you for the interview.

-Almost unnoticed, China keeps imposing massive lockdowns on cities (partly with millions of inhabitants) like Chengdu and provinces, even if only a handful of covid cases have occurred - it just caught parts of Inner Mongolia.
+Almost unnoticed, China keeps imposing massive lockdowns across cities (with millions of inhabitants) such as Chengdu and provinces, even if only a handful of Covid cases have occurred - parts of Inner Mongolia have just been hit.
 The entire Xinjiang region has been in lockdown since August 10.
-This has just forced four producers of tomato paste in the south of the province to completely stop their operations.
-The sharp restrictions due to the "Zero-Covid Policy" could continue there until September 20.
-There are fears that this will have an impact on supply, as China is a global player when it comes to tomato paste.
+This has just forced four tomato paste producers in the south of the province to shut down their operations completely.
+The severe restrictions due to the "zero Covid policy" could continue there until September 20.
+There are fears of an impact on supply, as China is a global player when it comes to tomato paste.

 The Bundesverband Güterkraftverkehr Logistik und Entsorgung (BGL), the German Road Haulage, Logistics and Disposal Association, is sounding the alarm: SKW Stickstoffwerke Piesteritz GmbH, Germany's largest AdBlue manufacturer, had stopped production in mid-August until further notice due to high gas prices.
 Now the urea AdBlue, without which no modern diesel engine runs, is in short supply.
 "No AdBlue means no trucks.
 And that means no supply in Germany," warns the BGL.

-... we will not let ourselves be deprived of it.
-Put on your lederhosen, trim your mustache, put on your dirndl and pack your good mood - let's go to the world's biggest folk festival on September 17.
-After a two-year break, the Oktoberfest in Munich is finally back (until October 3).
-Paul M. Müller will of course be there as usual.
-We are looking forward to it and to our loyal guests!
+...
+We won't let that stop us.
+Lederhosen on, moustache trimmed, dirndl on and good mood packed - let's go to the biggest folk festival in the world on September 17.
+After a two-year coronavirus break, the Oktoberfest in Munich is finally taking place again (until October 3).
+Paul M. Müller will of course be there.

 We are looking forward to it and to our loyal guests!